 - 6.2 The parties emphasized the differences between the overall cinema offerings of Cineworld (and multiplex cinemas in general) and of Picturehouse.
-They told us that because of the high level of differentiation between their cinemas, they served different audiences and faced different competitors:60 - (a) Picturehouse cinemas were programmed individually and showed a wide range of films, while Cineworld cinemas were programmed on a more formulaic basis in accordance with national programming policies dictated and measured by market share expectations. - (b) Picturehouse's cinemas provided an 'intimate ambience', a 'grown up environment' and facilities that enabled customers to socialize, while Cineworld's cinemas were not designed to encourage dwell time. - (c) Food and drink represented a higher proportion of revenue at the Picturehouse cinemas.
-In addition, Picturehouse's customers sought freshly cooked food and alcoholic beverages, while Cineworld's customers tended to purchase soft drinks and popcorn.
+They told us that because of the high level of differentiation between their cinemas, they served different audiences and faced different competitors: - (a) Picturehouse cinemas were programmed individually and showed a wide range of films, while Cineworld cinemas were programmed on a more formulaic basis in accordance with national programming policies dictated and measured by market share expectations.